RetroDECK/ES-DE/THEMES-DEV.md

 ## Differences to legacy RetroPie themes

-If you are not familiar with theming for RetroPie or similar forks of EmulationStation you can skip this section as it only describes the key differences between the updated ES-DE themes and these _legacy_ theme sets.
-The term _legacy_ is used throughout this document to refer to this older style of themes which ES-DE still fully supports for backward compatibility reasons.
-The old theme format is described in [THEMES-LEGACY.md](THEMES-LEGACY.md) although this document is basically a historical artifact by now.
+If you are not familiar with theming for RetroPie or similar forks of EmulationStation then you can skip this section as it only describes the key differences between the updated ES-DE themes and these legacy theme sets.
+The term _legacy_ is used throughout this document to refer to this older style of themes.
+ES-DE as of 2.2.0 can no longer load legacy themes, so if you need to view them when porting them to ES-DE, either use a legacy EmulationStation fork or ES-DE 2.1.1.

-With ES-DE v2.0 a new theme engine was introduced that fundamentally changed some aspects of how theming works.
+With ES-DE 2.0.0 a new theme engine was introduced that fundamentally changed some aspects of how theming works.
 The previous design used specific view styles (basic, detailed, video and grid) and this was dropped completely and replaced with _variants_ that can accomplish the same thing while being much more powerful and flexible.

 In the past EmulationStation basically had hardcoded view styles with certain elements always being present and only a limited ability to manipulate these via positioning, resizing, coloring etc. As well so-called _extras_ were provided to expand theming support somehow but even this was quite limited.